-The annual Highland Games Gathering is held in Braemar on the first Saturday in September which is traditionally attended by members of the royal family.
+The annual Highland Games Gathering is held at the Braemar Highland Games Centre on the first Saturday in September and is traditionally attended by members of the royal family.
+Discover everything you can see and do in Braemar in this complete visitor guide.

 The number of tourist attractions in this part of Scotland makes it difficult to decide where to go if you’re just visiting for a quick break but one place that I keep returning to time and time again is the area surrounding the picturesque village of Braemar.